gbdev/pandocs/content/MBC1.md

 RAM is large enough, setting this register does nothing.

-In 1MB MBC1 multi-carts (see below), this 2 bit register is instead applied to bits 4-5 of the ROM bank number, and the top bit of the main 5-bit main ROM banking register is ignored.
+In 1MB MBC1 multi-carts (see below), this 2 bit register is instead applied to bits 4-5 of the ROM bank number and the top bit of the main 5-bit main ROM banking register is ignored.

 ### 6000-7FFF - Banking Mode Select (Write Only)